 This document provides the protocol specification related to the Tsp reference point which is part of the architecture for Machine Type Communication.
 The Tsp reference point lies between the Service Capability Server (SCS) and the Machine Type Communication Inter Working Function (MTC-IWF).

+1.2.2.2.277 TS 29.468

+Group Communication System Enablers for LTE (GCSE_LTE); MB2 reference point; Stage 3

+This document defines the protocol for the MB2 reference point between the Group Communication Service Application Server (GCS AS) and the Broadcast-Multicast Service Centre (BM-SC).

+The MB2 reference point and related stage 2 procedures are defined in 3GPP TS 23.468 as part of the Group Communication System Enablers for LTE.
+The stage 1 requirements for Group Communication System Enablers for LTE are specified in 3GPP TS 22.468.

-1.2.2.2.241 TS 29.658
+1.2.2.2.278 TS 29.658

 SIP Transfer of IP Multimedia Service Tariff Information; Protocol specification